Print or download “by chapter” doesn’t work in the following situations:

 - Note, “consecutive” page numbers are rarely the same as the page numbers seen on the book’s pages, and rarely the same as the number in the little box.

-If you try to print/download a “chapter” that is longer than the number of pages allowed by the system, you will get an error message.
+If a “chapter” consists of more pages than the max number of print/download pages allowed by the system, and you try to print/download the chapter, you will get an error.

-If the book is broken down into parts or sections (e.g., Part I, Part II), and then chapters within those parts, “by chapter” will actually only give you the option to print/download the parts.
+If the book is in parts or sections (e.g., Part I, Part II), and then chapters within those parts, “by chapter” will only give you the option to print/download by part.

-In either of these cases, to print/download a specific chapter, you’ll need to specify the starting and ending page numbers of that chapter.
+The workaround in either of these cases is to instead specify the starting and ending page numbers.
 To figure the page numbers to indicate:

 - Open the book by clicking on its title or cover